tikangcs/Jigsaw/README.md

 - npm init
 - npm install dependencies
   - express
-- Create a server in MVC architecture and route requests to one of three endpoints
+- Create a server in MVC architecture and route requests to the following endpoints:
   - /Products
   - /Styles
   - /Related